 Most of the time the individual never gets results from the “testing,” but there have been reports of some individuals actually getting results back, only to find out that their Medicare or Medicaid policy was billed an excessive amount of money for the test.
-If you receive cancer genetic testing results back after providing a cheek swab, and you and/or your healthcare provider have questions regarding the results, you can schedule an appointment with Melanie Baxter, ScM, CGC, Cancer Genetic Counselor at Saint Francis Medical Center’s Cancer Institute.
+If you receive cancer genetic testing results back after providing a cheek swab, and you and/or your healthcare provider have questions regarding the results, you can schedule an appointment with Melanie Baxter, ScM, CGC, Cancer Genetic Counselor at Cape Radiation Oncology.
 She can be reached at 573-331-5690.

 If you are approached by a genetic testing marketer asking you to provide your Medicare or Medicaid information and a saliva sample using a cheek swab, please report it to the appropriate group: